Salman Rushdie attacker receives maximum sentence

 New York Gov. Kathy Hochul (D) condemned the assault, saying that “a man with a knife cannot silence a man with a pen.”

-Suspect pleads not guilty, NYPD internal intelligence assessment suggests motive linked to Iran
+Suspect pleads not guilty, NYPD internal intelligence suggests motive linked to Iran

 In court, prosecutors said Matar took a bus to Chautauqua and bought a pass that gave him access to Rushdie’s lecture.
 At the time of his arrest, Matar was carrying two fake IDs, a law enforcement official told The Times.
 Nathaniel Barone, Matar’s public defender, told CNN that Matar has been “very cooperative.”